mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

           *   To continue the submission process visit: https://arxiv.org/submit/ System seems to have allowed me to submit CDNNRIA to cs.LG (cs.AI and cs.CL as secondaries) directly
     +  Two acceptances! : Now an endorser for cs.CL and cs.LG
+    -  ViGIL 2018 in process : out at 8am Monday
   ^ DONE ^
   v TODO v
-  Send out more initial emails
+  ?Send out more initial emails
     -  ViGIL committee looks like it's well aligned
+       + (but may not be necessary now - since self-endorsement seems to be available)